 A Dramatic Re-Enactment of Heraclius’ Questioning of the Prophet Muhammad’s claim

 The invitation to believe in a particular spiritual path from one who is known to be truthful and virtuous acts as a crucible for the mettle of our character.
 To believe in these Prophets and trust in their righteous character requires true humility and open-mindedness.
-Nowhere was this demonstrated better than by Abu Bakr, who declared faith in the Prophet Muhammad without hearing any argument.
-The reality was that he did not require an argument because he already had an argument—the truthfulness of the man whose integrity was renowned among his people.
-He took this as his cornerstone, and accepted with the utmost humility that his limited knowledge was not all encompassing–that there may well be something that lies beyond the breadth of his experience.
-From this foundation, Abu Bakr scaled the heights of spiritual certainty, and became the most Godly of the early followers of the Prophet Muhammad.
+Nowhere was this demonstrated better than by Abu Bakrra, who declared faith in the Prophet Muhammadpbuh without hearing any argument.
+The reality was that he did not require an argument because he already had an argument—that being the truthfulness of this man whose integrity was renowned among his people.
+He took this as his cornerstone, and accepted with the utmost humility that his limited knowledge was not all encompassing; that there may well be something that currently lies beyond the breadth of his own experience.
+From this foundation, Abu Bakrra scaled the heights of spiritual certainty, and became the most Godly of the early followers of the Prophet Muhammadpbuh.

 This process of spiritual nearness to God is a gradual one, and evolves as our devotion enhances.
 But by treading the path of the Prophets, each any every one of us can progress from the initial foundation of faith to the sure platform of certainty.
 Indeed, such a certainty far exceeds the certainty we have regarding our scientific theories, for they bring us direct personal experience of the object of our search.
 In this sense, spiritual investigation not only matches, but far exceeds scientific investigation in the calibre of evidence it can provide.
 And unlike scientific investigation, its fruits give us lasting spiritual contentment, both in this life, and the next.

-In the words of Mirza Ghulam Ahmad, the founder of the Ahmadiyya Muslim Community:
+In the words of His Holiness Mirza Ghulam Ahmad, the founder of the Ahmadiyya Muslim Community: